 Which social media platforms to use

-The most important consideration is to understand where your clients and stakeholders are.
-Find out where they spend time on social media and choose the most popular.
-Think about your organisation’s mission and goals and which channels can best help you meet those goals.
-Then work out a way to monitor whether you are achieving them.
+The most important consideration is to understand which platforms your target audience of clients and stakeholders are most engaged with.
+Find out where they spend time on social media and choose the most appropriate platform.
+Think about your organisation’s mission and goals and which channels can best help you meet those goals, then work out a way to monitor whether you are achieving them.

 Idealware’s decision guide for social media provides a comprehensive manual for not-for-profits on all the major social media channels, how to choose between them and how best to use them.